 The FarmElevate Program supports Western Australian broadacre livestock and southern horticulture farm managers and employees to strengthen their economic, environmental, and personal well-being through the development of a Farm Business Plan.

-The program offers access to subsidised tailored support, learning and business development opportunities that will assist primary producers to navigate the future.
+In 2025 the program ran from June and October 2025, and supported 69 farm businesses, with more than 130 people attend the training.
+In 2026 GGA will offer participants access to subsidised tailored support, learning and business development opportunities that will assist primary producers to navigate the future.

 Preparation of participants’ Farm Business Plan will be supported via training and guidance from experienced industry consultants, trainers, and business coaches and shaped around the individual farm’s future and family goals.